railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 In order to start the server, you need to be in the root directory of your project.
 Use `cd ..` repeatedly from your terminal window until you return to your workspace.
 Don't worry if you go back too far, simply `cd workspace` will bring you back to where you should be.
 Ask an instructor if unsure.

-From the terminal window run the following to start to start the server:
+From the terminal window run the following to start the server:

 {% highlight sh %}
 ruby config/application.rb -p $PORT -o $IP